 - Importantly - there are substantial differences in preferences by different consumer groups.

-We will publish a full writeup of our study and findings in February - we think the findings will be very useful both to frame some of the choices consumer care teams face as well as inspiring other research.
+We think the findings will be very useful both to frame some of the choices consumer care teams face as well as inspiring other research.

 We presented our findings via webinar on January 25th - if you missed it and are interested in the whitepaper writeup drop me a line at email@example.com!